codewyuu/vgroww/README.md

-# GrowthSim - Startup Growth Simulator
+# vgroww - Startup Growth Simulator

-GrowthSim is a powerful tool for modeling a startup's growth trajectory based on inputs like marketing spend, user acquisition rates, and churn.
+vgroww is a powerful tool for modeling a startup's growth trajectory based on inputs like marketing spend, user acquisition rates, and churn.

 ## Features